 - 1. Wear shoes at all times.
-This includes trips to the bathroom, walking to the pool, even in the pool (water shoes). - 2.
+This includes trips to the bathroom, walking to the pool, even in the pool (water shoes).
+No flip flops allowed.
+Crocs are popular at camp. - 2.
 Stay where a counselor can see you.
 Stay away from the river bank and where a counselor can't see you.
-So, stay out of the woods and go to your assigned activities.
-We need to know where you are in order to keep you safe. - 3.
+So, stay out of the woods and go to your assigned activities. - 3.
 No Chewing Gum.
 Because of the horses, there is no gum allowed at camp.

-What if I want to hang out with counselor who is not my team counselor?
+What if I want to hang out with a counselor who is not my team counselor?
 Go for it!
 Campers can ask to be in a group with any counselor going on the trip.

 Can I hang out with campers who aren't on my team?
-Yes, you can form a group with boys and girls from any major team with a counselor.
+Yes, you can.
+We encourage you to form a group with campers who enjoy similar attractions.
+Not everyone likes rollercoasters.

 What about food?
-We will pack lunch for you or you may purchase food.
+We will pack lunch for you.
+You can take your water bottle with you.